-The call for papers will be posted soon.
-Abstract submissions for oral and poster presentations will be due March 1, 2020.
+The WAISC 2020 call for papers is now available.
+Abstract submissions for oral and poster presentations are due March 2, 2020.

 WAISC on Facebook

-Are you a Facebook user?
-Like and follow WAISC on Facebook to get notifications of news and information in your feed.
+Like and follow WAISC 2020 on Facebook to get notifications of news and information in your feed.